ooni/2022-04-websteps-illustrated/spec/ts-032-websteps-core.md

 addresses discovered by the client to the ones using addresses discovered by the TH.

-We provide more details on the purpose of these comparisons in a separate document that explains websteps data analysis.
+We provide more details on the purpose of these comparisons in the analysis section of this document.

 The `AnalysisDetails` structure looks like this: